dtao/aiadventures/summaries/2023-05-02-bankless-paul-christiano/bankless-paul-christiano.md

 The hosts asked Christiano to describe some of the things we might be able to do to bring the risks down.
-He talked about a few approaches to alignment where he seems some progress, including **scalable oversight**, which involves building systems that enhance our ability to comprehend and validate the behavior of either themselves or other systems.
+He talked about a few approaches to alignment where he sees some progress, including **scalable oversight**, which involves building systems that enhance our ability to comprehend and validate the behavior of either themselves or other systems.
 The idea is that a large part of the risk we are facing comes from humans not being able to interpret why AI systems today